Aishwaryajadhav11/student-faculty-achievement-management-system/README.md

 A web-based application designed to digitally manage, verify, and showcase **student and faculty achievements** within an educational institution.

-> 🚀 This system replaces manual record-keeping with a secure, transparent, and centralized platform.
+> 🚀 ✨This system replaces manual record-keeping with a secure, transparent, and centralized platform.

 ---